emaphis/FunctionalProgrammingUsingFSharp/src/Chapter01/Section_10_Notes.md

 ﻿# Section 1.10 Free-standing programs

-A free standing program contains a `main` function of the type:
+A freestanding program contains a `main` function of the type:

 ```fsharp
 string[] -> int